unoplatform/uno.extensions/doc/Overview/Markup/Overview.md

 ### Resources

-C# Markup provides a strongly typed API to get, create and add both static and theme resources.
-For example, to set the `Background` to theme resource get the `ApplicationPageBackgroundThemeBrush` from the default WinUI Fluent theme:
+C# Markup provides a strongly typed API to get, create, and add both static and theme resources.
+For example, to set the `Background` to the theme resource, get the `ApplicationPageBackgroundThemeBrush` from the default WinUI Fluent theme:

 ```cs
 this.Background(ThemeResource.Get<Brush>("ApplicationPageBackgroundThemeBrush"));